 Spicy Ginger & Garlic Shrimp

 Pan seared shrimp are smothered in a rich sauce that’s the perfect combination of sweet and spicy.
 This one pan dish takes just 20 minutes to make and is fantastic served with cauliflower rice to absorb all of that delicious sauce.
-This dish is Whole30, Paleo, Grain Free, Dairy Free, Gluten Free and Specific Carbohydrate Diet Legal.
+These Ginger Garlic Shrimp are Whole30, Paleo, Grain Free, Dairy Free, Gluten Free and Specific Carbohydrate Diet Legal.

 - The sauce!
 It’s the perfect combination of sweet and spicy with loads of bits of crunchy ginger, garlic and chilies that really pack a punch in every bite.